Companies that use Azure DNS

 The core pain points center on complexity and scale in hybrid environments.
 Companies are seeking professionals who can "design scalable, secure, and efficient cloud applications" and "ensure seamless name resolution and zone delegation" across multi-cloud setups.
 Security and compliance consistently appear as priorities, with emphasis on "implementing best practices for identity and access management" and maintaining "DNSSEC, RPZ, audit logs, access control, and vulnerability remediation."

-👥 What types of companies is most likely to use Azure DNS?
+👥 What types of companies use Azure DNS?

 Company Characteristics